Jhedie/E-Parking-Solution/ScrumDocuments/Sprint-3/sprint-planning.md

 see: sprint2-03-Jan-2024.png

-- Move all issues to the next sprint
+- Move all issues to the next sprint/milestone
+- Create new issues for booking management
 <!-- - Any decisions that were made during the meeting.
 This could include which backlog items to include in the sprint, any changes to the team's process, etc. -->

 ## Action Items